skip to main content

 Scholarships and Awards

-The award was founded in 1992 by Dr. Robert B. Sharp (1965 CCAS), a former student of Dr. Michelle Muncy.
+The award was founded in 1992 by Dr. Robert B. Sharp, a former student of Dr. Michelle Muncy.
 After January 2011, additional funds were donated, including a bequest from Dr. Sharp, donations from Dr. Eladio Cortes, and contributions from former students of Dr. Muncy.

-We are grateful for this expansion of the Michele Muncy Academic Excellence Fund, which has opened doors of educational opportunity to outstanding students majoring in French.
-The Michele Muncy Academic Excellence Fund and Endowed Scholarship has provided and continues to provide help for several bright and top performing students based on academic merit and demonstrated financial need.
+The expansion of the Michele Muncy Academic Excellence Fund has opened doors of educational opportunity to outstanding students majoring in French.
+The fund and Endowed Scholarship have provided and continues to provide help for several bright and top performing students based on academic merit and demonstrated financial need.

 The Michelle Muncy French Scholarship